chadgeary/minecraft/aws/README.md

 # instance_key
 # a public SSH key for SSH access to the instance via user `ubuntu`.
 # cat ~/.ssh/id_rsa.pub

-# kms_manager
-# The AWS username (not root) granted access to read the Wireguard VPN configuration files in S3.
 ```

 # Post-Deployment